frederikheld/robotrain/nodemcu/remote-control/README.md

 > Note that you have to provide your WiFi secret in plaintext.
 This is a security risk as Arduino programs can be downloaded from the board.
 Therefore I recommend to use a separate WiFi for your _robotrain_ setup.

-The dealys and timeouts for WiFi and MQTT usually don't need to be changed.
+The delays and timeouts for WiFi and MQTT usually don't need to be changed.
 If your infrastructure is particularily slow or instable, changing the values might help to fix issues.

 If you use a different wiring, you can configure it in the pinning section.